pg-schema-version

 INSERT INTO AcmeType(atype) VALUES ('wow'), ('incredible');

-2. Generate a psql-script from these for the target application:
+3. Generate a psql-script from these for the target application:

-pg-schema-version -a acme create_*.sql > acme.sql
+pg-schema-version create_*.sql > acme.sql

-# first time MUST use command create
+# first time can use command create to init the setup and register the app.

 psql -v psv=create acme < acme.sql

-psql -v psv=create:wet < acme.sql
+psql -v psv=create:wet acme < acme.sql

-# psv wet run for acme
+# psv for application acme

-# psv creating psv infra
+# psv creating infra

-# psv registering app acme
+# psv registering acme

 # psv applying acme 1